akaliutau/aethelgard2/README.md

 The core idea of Aethelgard is the concept of _Smart Folder_, with allows to turn the directory with collections of medical notes, files, and images into a semantic vault.
 It detects semantic changes, extracts structured clinical evidence, applies protection policy, creates multimodal representations, records provenance, and commits the result as a semantic revision.
-It resembles some VCS such as  `git`, but focuses on automatically generating the safe semantic representation of undelaying data, which can be shared with peers.
+It resembles some VCS such as  `git`, but focuses on automatically generating the safe semantic representation of underlying data, which can be shared with peers.

 Each Smart Folder, when coupled with network interface, becomes a node in a distributed network, that allow to share knowledge.